GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Developer Tools

-I'm happy to share there are a number of tools available to measure and debug Cumulative Layout Shift (CLS).
+There are a number of tools available to measure and debug Cumulative Layout Shift (CLS).

 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) includes support for measuring CLS in a lab setting.
 It will also highlight the nodes that cause the most layout shifting.